 Do Not Run from a Lion

-Do Not Crouch Down or Bend Over—A person squatting or bending over looks a lot like a four-legged prey animal.
+Do Not Crouch Down or Bend Over

+A person squatting or bending over looks a lot like a 4-legged prey animal.
 When in mountain lion country, avoid squatting, crouching or bending over, even when picking up children.